 Post-Traumatic Stress Disorder & Winning Disability Benefits

-Although Post-Traumatic Stress Disorder is often associated with Veterans who have experienced the trauma of war, many people can have the symptoms and mental diagnosis who have experienced other forms of violence, such as spousal abuse, physical abuse, or sexual abuse as a child.
-Service members who have been deployed to war zones and experienced the constant threat of death, come under attack, or experienced the death of fellow soldiers typically have some symptoms of PTSD.
-However, even service members who have not been sent to Vietnam, Korea, Iraq, or Afghanistan, can struggle with PTSD.
+Although Post-Traumatic Stress Disorder (PTSD) is often associated with Veterans who experience the trauma of war, many people can have the symptoms of the disease.
+Those who experience violence, such as spousal abuse, physical abuse, or sexual abuse, can carry the diagnosis of PTSD.
+Service members who deploy to war zones and experience the constant threat of death, come under attack, or experience the death of fellow soldiers may have symptoms of PTSD.
+However, even service members who were not in Vietnam, Iraq, or Afghanistan, can struggle with PTSD.

 Military personnel, policeman, fireman, or volunteers may also experience trauma in training exercises.
 Or they can experience trauma on the job.
 Imagine the trauma that can come from protecting civilians against an active shooter.
 Likewise, imagine the trauma that came from responding to the attack on Pentagon or the Twin Towers on 9-11.

 There are dramatic stories of PTSD from those who have military jobs and police jobs.
 But damaging PTSD often comes from domestic violence.
 For example, abuse can occur from a parent to a child.
 Or, it can occur between partners in a marriage relationship.
 PTSD is more common than most people realize.
 The mental symptoms from PTSD can be disabling.

 POST TRAUMATIC STRESS DISORDER SYMPTOMS CAN BE DISABLING